 Advanced Placement Tests

-Richard Bland College recognizes the Advanced Placement Tests of the College Entrance Examination Board as a legitimate means of acquiring college credit for qualified students who have completed college-level courses while enrolled in an accredited secondary school.
-It is the responsibility of the student to see that official transcripts from the Advanced Placement Program of the College Board are furnished to the College for evaluation by the Registrar.
+Richard Bland College of William & Mary recognizes the Advanced Placement Tests of the College Entrance Examination Board as a legitimate means of acquiring college credit.
+Students must furnish the College registrar with official transcripts from the Advanced Placement Program for consideration.
 Credit will be awarded on the basis of recommendations suggested by the American Council on Education (ACE).
-These hours are not used, however, in the computation of the student’s Richard Bland College grade point average.
+These hours are not used in the computation of the student’s RBC grade point average.